dreski3/two-diamond-repo/README.md

 ### Contract Flow<a name="contract-flow"></a>

 One example of use would be a manager creating a DeFund and build a portfolio.
-The maanger would then develop a strategy to get the most out of the deposited assets received either from himself or other investors.
-The could then be used to stake, lend, or provide liquidity to a DEX.
+The manager would then develop a strategy to get the most out of the deposited assets received either from himself or other investors.
+The assets could then be used to stake, lend, or provide liquidity to a DEX.

 The basic flow is illustrated below.